telerik/ajax-docs/controls/grid/functionality/paging/changing-the-default-pager/using-pagertextformat.md

 ---
 title: Using PagerTextFormat
-page_title: Using PagerTextFormat | UI for ASP.NET AJAX Documentation
+page_title: Using PagerTextFormat | RadGrid for ASP.NET AJAX Documentation
 description: Using PagerTextFormat
 slug: grid/functionality/paging/changing-the-default-pager/using-pagertextformat
 tags: using,pagertextformat